Wall Art to support education of the whole child

 One can’t underestimate the value of your curriculum in educating the whole child.
 Schools need to deliver a well-rounded curriculum, with a wide range of subjects.

 It’s equally important to give pupils context of WHY the curriculum matters so much.
-Many schools do this by celebrating their curriculum within their Wall Art designs.
-Some schools provide inspiration on how the curriculum will provide career opportuinities in the future.
+Many schools and colleges do this by celebrating their curriculum within their Wall Art designs.
+Some schools provide inspiration on how the curriculum will provide career opportunities in the future.
 Whilst others may feature examples of past students who have excelled, or famous people who have worked hard to achieve success.

 Inspiring quotes and motivational messages go a long way to inspire pupils to dream big about their futures.